InnovativeCoder/Innovative-Hacktober/Priority Queues and Heap/README.md

-Self Immplementation of Priority Queue Functions and using that to implement a Heap
+Self Implementation of Priority Queue Functions and using that to implement a Heap

 Header File - PQ.h
   Uses STL priority queue of C++